 Lies My Girlfriend Told Me: Basically: Girl #1 finds out her dead girlfriend was cheating on her with Girl #2.
 Girl #1 and Girl #2 fall in love.
 This book is so adorable.
 The author has several thousand other wlw books so knock yourselves out.

 Tell Me Again How A Crush Should Feel by Sara Farizan: a cheesefest with racial diversity.
 I love this book so much (it’s so good and PURE) even though it’s not hugely deep.

 You Know Me Well by David Levithan + Nina Lacour: The authors alone should be enough to make you want to read this.
 I still am lowkey bitter the two boys didn’t end up together, but they stay friends and all so it’s fine.
 Found family!

-Afterworlds by Scott Westerfeld: Storyline between two authors in New York, ends happily and is paralleled to main romance storyline. the protagonist was confirmed acearo spec on Twitter (it’s pretty obvious if you read the book) which makes my ace wlw ass happy!
+Afterworlds by Scott Westerfeld: Storyline between two girl authors in New York, ends happily!! also the protagonist was confirmed acearo spec on Twitter which is pretty obvious if you read the book.
+I’ve heard his other series Zeroes has lesbians too